 FREE CASE REVIEW – CALL NOW

-Our local attorneys have spent the last 20 years helping Cicero dog attack victims and will assess your case for free.
-By seeking professional legal advice from a qualified attorney, you increase your chances of being properly compensated for your injuries.
+Our local attorneys have spent the last 20 years helping Baldwin dog attack victims and will assess your case for free.
+By seeking legal advice from a qualified attorney, you increase your chances of being properly compensated for your injuries.
 We are available to assist you.
 Just call our 24 Hour Hotline to speak with an attorney right now.
 Call 1-888-406-7163

-Cicero Dog Bite Laws
+Baldwin Dog Bite Laws

 The state has passed a “Dog Bite” statute in the Civil Code.
 A dog owner is automatically held responsible for any damages suffered as long as the bite occurred either: